sinclairzx81/typebox/readme.md

 import { TypeSystem } from '@sinclair/typebox/system'
 ```

-<a name='typesystem-create-types'></a>
+<a name='typesystem-types'></a>

-### Create Types
+### Types

-To create a user defined type, you need to call the `TypeSystem.CreateType(...)` function with the following information.

-- The static `type` that the custom type should infer as with `Static<...>`
-- The `options` which may be used during the validation process.
-- The `kind` string which is used to register the type.
-- The validation function.

-The `TypeSystem.CreateType(...)` function returns a type factory function that can be used to construct the type.
+Use the `CreateType(...)` function to define and return a custom type.
+This function will return a type factory function that can be used to construct the type.
 The following creates and registers a `BigNumber` type which will statically infer as `bigint`.

 ```typescript
 //--------------------------------------------------------------------------------------------